antocuni/antocuni.github.io/blog/posts/2025/08-cpython-attribute-lookup/index.md

 # Bonus: pseudocode for PyObject_GenericGetAttr and _Py_type_getattro

-Not everyone is proficient in C, and the code is full of many details which draw attention aways from the main logic.
+Not everyone is proficient in C, and the code is full of many details which draw attention away from the main logic.

 The following is an attempt to write the bulk of the logic in a more readable way.
 The code is not meant to be run and it's not tested at all, so it's